-This cheesy Spinach Frittata is great for holidays, special occasions, brunch, lazy Sunday mornings, or when you need a quick and easy dinner idea!
+This Spinach & Cheese Frittata is great for holidays, special occasions, brunch, lazy Sunday mornings, or when you need a quick and easy dinner idea!
 This spinach frittata recipe is one of those recipes that requires minimal effort, cooking know-how or ingredients.
 Sure, you need to do a little sautéing, but other than that, this is a dump-and-go sort of recipe.
 Frittatas are adaptable, family-friendly and can be served any time, any place!

 Let’s set aside the spinach for a second and talk about what is a frittata.
 A frittata is an egg dish like a thick omelet or a crustless quiche, but it starts in a skillet and is finished off in the oven.